-Disclaimer: The Tourism Office of Nice invited us to explore their city in search of LGBT culture in Nice.
+Disclaimer: The Tourism Office of Nice invited us to explore their city in search for LGBT culture in Nice.
 We’re very thankful for this opportunity!
-In this article, we gather the information we found for lesbian travelers.
+In this article we gather the information we found for lesbian travelers.
 All opinions are our own and we only list the places we believe are useful and interesting for our readers.

 3 days in Nice France